HuemulSolutions/enola/docs/user_guide.md

 - **Error Handling:**
   - You may wish to add error handling around the file processing and tracking execution to catch any exceptions.

-- **Token Validation:**
-  - Ensure that the `ENOLA_TOKEN` environment variable is correctly set and that the token is valid.

 ### Benefits of Tracking File Information